At Least 6 Dead After Dust Storm Causes Ill. Crashes

 "The only thing you could hear after we got hit was crash after crash after crash behind us," said Tom Thomas, 43, who was traveling south to St. Louis.

-I-55 was shut down in both directions in Montgomery County, 75 miles (120 kilometers) north of St. Louis, and likely won't reopen until Tuesday.
+I-55 was shut down in both directions in Montgomery County, 75 miles north of St. Louis, and likely won't reopen until Tuesday.

 Starrick told reporters that it was a spring version of a "whiteout situation" typically seen in winter snowstorms.
 Gov. J.B.
 Pritzker described the scene as "horrific."